• Skip to primary navigation

 We Can Overload the methods in the following ways:

-• The number Of Parameter Different: If two method has the same name but different parameter, then that’s a valid case of method overloading.
+• The number of parameter differences: If two methods have the same name but different parameters, then that’s a valid case of method overloading.

 void test(int);